cap-js/docs/java/working-with-cql/query-api.md

 <tr>
 <td>GE</td><td>&gt;=</td>
 <td>
-    Test if this value is greater than or equalt to a given value.
+    Test if this value is greater than or equal to a given value.
 </td>
 <td>